next-exp/sw-docs/docs/source/esmeralda.rst

  .. image:: images/esmeralda/r8250_evt194237_voxels_esmeralda.png
    :width: 48%

 The left panel shows the 3D display of the ``CHITS/highTh``, while the right one corresponds to its [15, 15, 15] :math:`{\text{mm}}^3` voxelized track, according to the algorithm.
-It is straightforward to realize that the result of this reconstruction is much more naive that the one obtained after running the full processing chain, represented graphically :doc:`here <isaura>`.
+It is straightforward to realize that the result of this reconstruction is much more naive that the one obtained after running the full processing chain, represented graphically :ref:`here <Isaura display>`.

 The city finishes its job storing all the information commented before in different tables of a unique hdf5 file, as described in the :ref:`Output <Esmeralda output>` subsection.